 I had a wonderful teacher and would happily go back to this school.

-I lived in a homestay which was another fantastic way to practice my Spanish and to have the first-hand experience with a Guatemalan family.
+I lived in a homestay which was another fantastic way to practice my Spanish and have the first-hand experience with a Guatemalan family.

 The majority of my meals were provided.
 However, I did try a few restaurants.